MiSTer-devel/Downloader_MiSTer/README.md

 ### Supporters+ shout-out!

-Alex Frégeau, DefKonZer0 and Thomas Williams.
+Alex Frégeau, Barry Tomkinson and Thomas Williams.

 Thank you so much for supporting this project!
 If you would like to show up here, join us as **Supporter+** on Patreon: